eugene254-ship-it/eugene254-ship-it/README.md

 "Any sufficiently advanced technology is indistinguishable from magic"

+we have a God who delights in impossibilities

 sometimes when bored i dabble in high-level software

 but I will fix my portfolio soon currently learning Data Engineering